studying910/EIW-Flow/README.md

 # DIW-Flow

-This paper is recently submitting to ECCV 2022.
+This paper is recently submitting to ECCV 2022 (1st version).

 Please do not distribute.